Grunwaldzka Street, Bydgoszcz: Plot at 30/32, former BELMA Factory

 In 1868, Carl Fiebrandt, a journeyman, founded a small mechanical at workshop 11 Dworcowa Street producing and repairing agricultural machinery.
 Looking for a place to expand his industry, he bought in 1875, a plot in Okole suburb, at the intersection of Schaussestrasse and Granzstrasse (today's Grunwaldzka and Graniczna streets) and built there a large one-story hall.
 He quickly realized that the rapid expansion of railways could be a bonanza for him.
 Hence in 1892, he dedicated exclusively the production to signaling and train traffic control devices.
 In 1899, Fiebrandt established the C. Fiebrandt & Co-Eisenbahn-Signalbau-Anstalt Gesellschaft (Railway signal building company).
 During WWII, the firm produced shells for machine guns that were handloaded in the Bromberg Dynamit Nobel AG Factory located in the southern forest area of the city.

 After WWII, the firm was taken over by the state treasury and get its name changed first to Bydgoska Fabryka Sygnałów Kolejowych (Bydgoszcz Railway Signal Factory-State Enterprise), then in 1958 to Bydgoskie Zakłady Elektromechaniczne (Bydgoszcz Electro-Mechanical Works) or BELMA.
 In 1951, the factory started to produce for army: it is now its business staple.

 In 2018, the firm celebrated its 150th anniversary from its production site located in the vicinity of Bydgoszcz, at Białe Błota.

-Today are still visible the wrought iron grate of the main gate, flanked by two front buildings onto Grunwaldzka street at Nos 30 and 32.
+Today are still visible the wrought iron grate of the main gate, flanked by two front buildings onto the street at 30 and 32.